Withholding

 Supplemental rate

-Add supplemental wages to regular wages for the current or preceding period, compute tax on the total, and subtract tax withheld on regular wages, or withhold at a flat approved percentage based on wages:
+- Aggregate Method: Add supplemental wages to regular wages for the current or preceding payroll period, compute tax on the total, and subtract tax already withheld.

 State Unemployment Insurance (SUI)